Here's What Jordyn Woods Has To Say About "KUWTK" Telling Her Story For Her

 While Khloé Kardashian has been vocal about the drama on Twitter, Woods' BFF Kylie Jenner has been silent — until recently.
 In a preview, Jenner says Woods "fucked up."

-She also previously shut down rumors that she had purposefully but her Kylie Cosmetics collaboration with Woods on sale following the scandal.
+She also previously shut down rumours that she had purposefully but her Kylie Cosmetics collaboration with Woods on sale following the scandal.

 "That is just not in my character," she told the The New York Times.
 "I would never do something like that and when I saw it, I was like, thrown back."